KhiewJianBin/Gift-Wrapping-3D/README.md

 # Gift Wrapping 3D
 - Gift Wrapping 3D Algo Visualization in Unity.
+- Generate Random points in sphere, and run the giftwrapping to create a mesh.
 - Created using Psudo Code Reference: https://www.cs.jhu.edu/~misha/Spring16/09.pdf Page 21-24
 - Uses Gizmo to draw and visualize output.
 - Uses a messy co-routine implementation for the Algo Visualize.